hpeiy98/K8STARS/examples/README_en.md

    - The file _server_meta.yaml is used to configure services’ metadata.
 You can refer to the structure of ServerConf in app/genconf/config.go for the field information.
 The endpoint is `tcp -h ${local_ip} -p ${random_port}` by default and supports automatically filling in IP and random ports.

 2. Verify if deployment is successfully
-   - log into db_tars and execute `select * from t_server_conf\G`.
+   - log into `db_tars` and execute `select * from t_server_conf\G`.
 You should see that the simpleserver’s node information is registered.
    - Enter TarsWeb to check if services are deployed successfully

 ## Deploy by using Go’s HelloWorld’s program TestApp.HelloGo
-Follow the instruction to deploy [TarsGo development environment](https://tarscloud.github.io/TarsDocs_en/env/tarsgo.html) Also refer to the instructions on [creating services with TarsGo](https://tarscloud.github.io/TarsDocs_en/hello-world/tarsgo.html)
+Follow the instruction to deploy [TarsGo development environment](https://tarscloud.github.io/TarsDocs_en/env/tarsgo.html).

+Also refer to the instructions on [creating services with TarsGo](https://tarscloud.github.io/TarsDocs_en/hello-world/tarsgo.html).

 ### Create a service